uhray/boilerplate/doc/boilerplate.md

 The application will by default try to connect to the MongoDB at mongodb://localhost/test.
 If you do not have a database running there, the API will not work.
 If you wish to change the location, see [Server Configuration](#server-configuration).

+If you want to see your api docs, run `gulp swagger`.

 ## Codebase Organization